daht-x/sagitta/libraries/core/documentation/monads/result.md

 public sealed class Result<TFailure, TSuccess> : IEquatable<Result<TFailure, TSuccess>>
  ```

-Type intended to handle both the possible failure and the expected success of a given action.
+Encapsulates both a possible failure and an expected success for a given action.

 ## Table of contents